EpperlaKarthik/Commodus/README.md

 * Terrain Tools
 <hr>

+## Previous work declaration:
+The game is made during the hackathon, but we have used few 3d models and vfx elements that we made earlier in the project.

 ## Future developments:

 * Expand the reach of the game to all platforms(currently supports Windows) like Web, Android, and IOS.